PolymerLabs/arcs/server/README.md

 - `npm run lint` just lints.
 - `npm run lint:fix` lints and fixes.
 - `npm run prettier` formats source code.
+- `npm run watch` starts a server and runs test as you make changes.

 For many of these commands you can pass optional arguments.
 For example you can also pass the `--fix` argument to lint by executing